tahmidisl/wm-sales-analysis/README.md

 ```

 ### Which branches are experiences year-over-year revenue declines, and how steep are these declines?
-Singling out underperforming locations allows for a deeper competitive analysis, and possible corrective action.
+I singled out specific underperforming locations to allow for a deeper competitive analysis within this branches, i.e. discover why they are struggling, and follow up with possible corrective action as necessary.
 ```sq
 WITH revenue_last_year AS (
   SELECT branch, SUM(purchase_amnt) AS revenue